Kiteworks

 Kiteworks, formerly known as Accellion, Inc., is an American technology company that secures sensitive content communications over channels such as email, file share, file transfer, managed file transfer, web forms, and application programming interfaces.
-The company was founded in 1999 in Singapore and is now based in Palo Alto, California.
+It was founded in 1999 in Singapore and is now based in San Mateo, California.

+The Kiteworks Private Data Network consolidates file and email data communications onto a single platform, enabling organizations to reduce data privacy exposure risk and demonstrate conformance with a variety of data privacy regulations.

-In 2022, the company stated that its products were used by over 3,800 organizations worldwide.
-Beginning in late 2020, a zero-day exploit on a legacy product led to data breaches of dozens of government and private organizations, in multiple countries.
-The code vulnerabilities were confirmed in the company's legacy File Transfer Appliance (FTA) product and not present in the Kiteworks platform that is built on a separate codebase.
+In 2022, Kiteworks stated that its products were used by over 3,800 organizations worldwide.